ChrysalisImaging/Chrysalis/README.md

 * *Save movie as AVI file*: This feature is great for quickly looking over movies to determine which movies have healthy tissue and are worth analyzing further.

-* Static images (4D images) can use the *Merge all images in each file* feature to combine multiple images from a single tissue into one large image, thereby allowing for simulatenous analysis.
+* *Merge all images in each file*: Static images (4D images) can use this feature to combine multiple images from a single tissue into one large image, thereby allowing for simulatenous analysis.

 More detailed explanations of each feature described here as well as additional features can be found in the Chrysalis documentation.docx file at the Chrysalis github site.